kirfyK/THE-ULTIMATE-ROCKET-LEAGUE-TRAINING-PROGRAM/STAGE2.md

  After completing Stage 2 you should have developed solid muscle memory that will help you fly with high accuracy.
 You will be fast.
 You will be smooth. **This will help with future aerial training that will be very difficult.**

+# Note to PS4, Xbox, Nintendo Switch players
+Since these parts use a workshop map currently only available on PC, you will not be able to use the map and follow along exactly as the guide states.
+However, you can still do this training.
+What this guide says is basically develop flying forward, then focus on backwards, then the sides.
+There are a lot different drills you can come up with in freeplay to develop these same exact skills, and then with part 5 you can you glue them all together as PC players would.
+(If anyone has come up with these alternatives and has tested them, please post it on the discord and we can add it to this guide's CONSOLE VERSION.
+We would write a complete version for Consoles if we had more help for the guide, so if you're interested in helping, join the discord and let us know)

 -------------

 ### Part 1 - FLYING FACING FORWARD